thepirat000/Audit.NET/src/Audit.Mvc/README.md

 If your MVC project target a .NET Framework >= 4.5.1, this library will asume you are using ASP.NET Core (MVC 6) and not the old generation of ASP.NET (MVC 5).

-To use this library on an old ASP.NET project, you will need to:
+In order to use this library on an old ASP.NET project, you will need to:
 - Make your project target .NET framework <= 4.5
 - *Or* use Audit.Mvc version <= 7.1.0
 - *Or* manually import the packaged assembly that targets the framework 4.5